Visit Chattanooga has a fantastic lineup of tours available to WITS attendees. Spots will fill up quickly, so grab your ticket to WITS and register!

 Capacity: 12 per time slot

-Experience one of Chattanooga’s most vibrant corridors with a curated picnic crawl along Main Street, known for its independent makers, craft flavors, and creative energy.
-Stroll between beloved local spots to gather picnic-ready provisions — from butcher cuts and prepared bites at Main Street Meats to fresh bread and pastries from Niedlov’s Breadworks, artisan cheeses from Bleu Fox Cheese Shop, and spirits from Chattanooga Whiskey.
-Then settle in for a relaxed picnic at the historic Chattanooga Choo Choo, where lush courtyards and iconic architecture create the perfect setting to enjoy your finds.
+Experience one of Chattanooga’s most vibrant corridors with a curated, semi-guided picnic crawl along Main Street, led by Briana Garza and hosted by Chatt Taste Tours, a Black-owned local business.
+Discover a neighborhood known for its independent makers, craft flavors, and creative energy as you stroll between beloved spots to gather picnic-ready provisions, from butcher cuts and prepared bites at Main Street Meats to fresh bread and pastries from Niedlov’s Breadworks, artisan cheeses from Bleu Fox Cheese Shop, and spirits from Chattanooga Whiskey.
+Then settle in for a relaxed picnic at the historic Chattanooga Choo Choo, where lush courtyards and iconic architecture provide the perfect setting to savor your selections.

 Accessibility: Walking on main street and to the Choo Choo - paved walkways - less than .5 mile.